GrottoPress/jentil/README.md

 ### For the Developer:

 - Robust [architecture](https://github.com/grottopress/wordpress-suv/), with a more organised directory structure.
 Templates are loaded **only** from the `app/templates` directory, and partials from the `app/partials` directory.
 The days of dumping files in your theme's root are over!
-- Use as package in another theme, or as parent theme for a child theme.
 - Numerous action and filter hooks to allow easy extension via child themes and plugins.
 - Clean, object-oriented codebase.
 - Modern web development tools.